Conventional Loan After Chapter 7 Bankruptcy

 Controlling Credit Utilization

-The percentage of your available credit you use is called credit utilization.
-It makes up 30% of your score.
+Credit utilization is the percentage of your available credit that you actually use.
+It makes up 30% of your score, so it's a big deal.

 Credit History Length